kaiforward/Project3GI/README.md

 The important things to change were to move Strip, Paypal and Database settings from base.py to dev.py and staging.py, dev.py will contain test paypal, stripe and database settings, and staging.py will contain the same details but suitable for live production. i.e a live PayPal key.

-We also do the same with the requirements files, where base.txt contains most of the dependencies.
-Dev.txt will contain dependencies only need for development and staging.txt will contain whats is needed for a live production server, for example SQL databases.
+I did the same with the requirements files, where base.txt contains most of the dependencies.
+Dev.txt will contain dependencies only need for development and staging.txt will contain whats is needed for a live production server, for example SQL-databases.

 ### Procfiles

-Next week need to create our procfiles, in Procfile we include the following:
+Next I created the procfiles, in Procfile we include the following:
 ```
 web: gunicorn we_are_social.wsgi:application
 ```
-we also add a runtime.txt to tell which python version we are using:
+Then add a runtime.txt to tell which python version we are using:
 ```
 python-2.7.14
 ```
-Then we create the Procfile.Local for running the server locally with heroku.
+Then to create the Procfile.Local for running the server locally with heroku.

 for windows it looks like this
 ```